3bdop/3bdop/README.md

 <br clear="both">

-<h4 align="center">I'm a CS student and developer with a 50/50 passion for AI 🤖 and Cybersecurity 🔐.</h4>
+<h4 align="center">I'm a CS student with a 50/50 passion for AI 🤖 and Cybersecurity 🔐.</h4>

 ###
 <br>